European Figure Skating Championships cumulative medal count

 One skater won three gold medals, one silver medal and three bronze medals in the pairs event, but with different partners:

-• Artur Dmitriev won two gold medals and three silver medals partnered with Natalia Mishkutionok (1989–1994) while representing the Soviet Union, the Commonwealth of Independent States and Russia; and one gold medal and one silver medal partnered with Oksana Kazakova (1996–1998) while representing Russia.
+• Artur Dmitriev won two gold medals and three silver medals while partnered with Natalia Mishkutionok (1989–1994) and representing the Soviet Union, the Commonwealth of Independent States (CIS) and Russia; and one gold medal and one silver medal while partnered with Oksana Kazakova (1996–1998) and representing Russia.

 Most medals by pairs team